Skip to main content

 You may know a lot of people, but do you know a lot of people who are in the market to buy a business?
 Contacting a broker will bring you more leads and can help you understand what to expect during the sales process.

-“Deciding to sell your business is a big decision,” says Brad Geddes, President and CEO of Zucora, an Ontario-based furniture protection business and First West Capital client.
+“Deciding to sell your business is a big decision,” says Brad Geddes, President and CEO of Zucora, an Ontario-based furniture protection business.
 “Be completely open and transparent about your business’ strengths and challenges.
 A lot can come from honest dialogue.
 No business is perfect, but working with professionals helps you get better.”

 4. Not Qualifying Your Buyers